ms/buildtogether.tech/src/debugging.md

 <!-- continue -->
 As <a section="git-team"/> said, the longer list in
-<cite>Stegeman2014,Stegeman2016</cite> can be adapted for more advanced
+[% b Stegeman2014 Stegeman2016 %] can be adapted for more advanced
 students' programs.

-One of the most common errors programmers make is to assume that their first attempt at fixing a problem actually worked.  <cite>Yin2011</cite> found that 14--25% of bug "fixes" released for major operating systems didn't actually fix the bug (a figure that rose to 39% for concurrency-related bugs), while
-<cite>Park2012</cite> found that up to a third of bugs required more than one
-attempt to fix.
+One of the most common errors programmers make is to assume that their first attempt at fixing a problem actually worked.  [% b Yin2011 %] found that 14--25% of bug "fixes" released for major operating systems didn't actually fix the bug (a figure that rose to 39% for concurrency-related bugs), while [% b Park2012 %] found that up to a third of bugs required more than one attempt to fix.

-But there is good news as well.  <cite>Pan2008</cite> identified 27 patterns for bug fixes by inspecting the history of seven large open source Java projects and found that the five most common are:
+But there is good news as well.  [% b Pan2008 %] identified 27 patterns for bug fixes by inspecting the history of seven large open source Java projects and found that the five most common are: